mrgaaron/docs/source/pipelines/getting-started.rst

 To use your pipelines environment, you'll get two domains to work with.
 Both are formed by adding a prefix to your environment name.

-* Ingest (where you write data): ``ingest-$ENVIRONMENT.tempoiq.com``
+* Ingest (where you write data): ``$ENVIRONMENT.tempoiq.com``
-* Web (where you go to view the graphs): ``app-$ENVIRONMENT.tempoiq.com``
+* Web (where you go to view the graphs): ``$ENVIRONMENT.tempoiq.com``

 Channels
 --------

-Channels, in short, namespace which data applies to which pipeline.
-Channels are conceptually just uniquely-identified buckets of pipelines that satisfy the following invariant:
-"All pipelines for a given channel observe the events posted to that channel".
-For now, that's exactly one possible channel with one pipeline subscribed to it,but keep an eye out for multiple channels and pipelines.
+Channels are namespaces for events.
+Currently, all events that you write get routed to channel ID 0.
+In the future we may support multiple ingest channels, or channels for computed values.

 Writing Events
 --------------

-To write an event, POST a JSON object to ``http://ingest-$ENVIRONMENT.tempoiq.com/channels/$CHANNEL/event``.
+To write an event, POST a JSON object to ``http://$ENVIRONMENT.tempoiq.com/channels/$CHANNEL/event``.
 Authenticate to the endpoint by providing your key and secret as the username and password via HTTP Basic Authentication.
 To send an event from the command line, you can use ``curl``: